NEONScience/NEON-stream-discharge/shinyApp/neonStageQPlot/README.md

 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 <!-- ****** Description ****** -->
 <!-- ****** Usage ****** -->

 ## User Inputs

 **NEON Domain & Site Selection**
+User makes a selection from 19 domains, then chooses a site id from the sites available in  the domain.
 **Date Range**
+Ability to specify date ranges for which data is to be visualized

 **Quality Flag Viewer**
+Functionality for toggling  between Final Review quality flags, Science Review quality flags before or afer clicking the sumit button.

 ## App Outpus

 **Site Description**
+Link to the
 **Metadata Table**

 **Continuous Discharge Plot**